WinHacks/VideoTemplate/README.md

    - On the *Output* tab at the left:
      - Make sure under *Recording*, you have the option *Recording Format* set to mkv.
 Recording in mov or mp4 are also good options, but should something happen to your computer, only mkv will autosave most of the recording.
      - Under *Recording*, you should have the option *Recording Quality* to either "High Quality, Medium File Size" or "Indistinguishable Quality, Large File Size".
 Note the file size difference is small.
      - Under *Recording*, make sure *Encoder* is set to "Software (x264)".
 This is usually the default option, but make sure this option is selected.
-If you have an NVIDIA GPU, you can also try selecting the option "Hardware (NVENC).
+If you have an NVIDIA GPU, you can also try selecting the option "Hardware (NVENC)".
 This may result in an error on some machines.
    - On the *Video* tab at the left:
      - Make sure your *Base (Canvas) Resolution* option (this is the base resolution of your recording screen) is the same as your monitor's resolution (or if you have a 4K monitor, set it to 1080p to save CPU stress).
 Set your *Output (Scaled) Resolution* to the same value as the *Base (Canvas) Resolution* option.
      - Make sure your *Downscale Filter* is set to *Bicubic (Sharpened scaling, 16 samples)*.